Our DIY Rust-Oleum RockSolid Garage Floor

 Yes!
 Optimal temperatures to apply in are between 55-90 degrees Fahrenheit.
 You should never apply when temperatures are below 40 degrees or above 90 degrees.

 We also learned while applying that it’s not ideal to have the coating drying when you have big temperature swings happening.
-We had a few bubbles pop up in our coating during dry time, and after some research learned it was probably due to the 40-50 degree temperature swings we were having while I applied.
+We had a few bubbles pop up in our coating during dry time.
+After some research, I learned it was probably due to the 40-50 degree temperature swings we were having while I applied.
 So, just check the weather for the few days you plan to work on it to ensure it’ll be relatively steady!

 Yes!
 RockSolid Garage Floor Coating comes in multiple colors and finishes.
 Click here to see the full range of options!

 I hope this was helpful if you’re considering applying a garage floor coating to your garage!
-I highly recommend it as a really fantastic DIY project, and it was worth every chaotic minute of getting it done while moving in.
+I highly recommend it as a really fantastic DIY project, and it was worth every chaotic minute of installation while moving in to our new house.

 Why did you need 4 Rocksolid kits?
 We have a 2 car garage so we bought the 2 1/2 car garage kit.
 Will that not be enough?
 I just want to make sure we do it right the first time so all of this information you’ve provided is so helpful 🙂